jsnavar/Pudu/README.md

 ```
 Method (3) simply ignores the matched string, and method (4) calls `fn` on the ignored string, which can be useful for side effects such as updating positions.

-As anticipated above, the lexer needs to know the end of file token, which is declared by overriding the method `def eof: Token`.
+As anticipated before, the lexer needs to know the end of file token, which is declared by overriding the method `def eof: Token`.
 This method is called automatically when the input ends, so it is not necessary to add an explicit rule for it.

 Continuing the previous example, the lexer corresponding to `Token` could be:
 ```scala